visionmedia/masteringnode/chapters/events.md

 # Events

- The concept of events is crucial in node,
+ Events are crucial to node, and used greatly throughout core and 3rd-party modules.
+Node's core library _events_

 	var EventEmitter = require('events').EventEmitter;